google/trax/README.md

 It runs without any changes on CPUs, GPUs and TPUs.

-To see how to use Trax as a library, take a look at this [quick start colab](https://colab.research.google.com/github/google/trax/blob/master/trax/intro.ipynb) which explains how to create data in python, connect it to a Transformer model in Trax, train it and run inference.
+To see how to use Trax as a library, take a look at this [quick start colab](https://colab.research.google.com/github/google/trax/blob/master/trax/intro.ipynb) which explains how to:
+1. create data in python,
+2. connect it to a Transformer model in Trax,
+3. train it and run inference.

-You can select a CPU or GPU runtime, or even get a free 8-core TPU as runtime.
-With TPUs in colab you need to set extra flags as demonstrated in these [training](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb) and [inference](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/image_generation.ipynb) colabs.
+With Colab, you can select a CPU or GPU runtime, or even get a free 8-core TPU as runtime.
+Please not, with TPUs in colab you need to set extra flags as demonstrated in these [training](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb) and [inference](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/image_generation.ipynb) colabs.

-To use Trax as a binary and not forget all the parameters (model type, learning rate, other hyper-paramters and training settings), we recommend [gin-config](https://github.com/google/gin-config).
+To use Trax as a binary, we recommend pairing your usage with [gin-config](https://github.com/google/gin-config) to keep track of model type, learning rate, and hyper-parameters or training settings.

 Take a look at [an example gin config](https://github.com/google/trax/blob/master/trax/configs/mlp_mnist.gin) for training a simple MLP on MNIST and run it as follows: